 Frequently parodied in Darths & Droids when the players point out some of the insane lapses in logic in the Star Wars universe, particularly the GM's explanations for how Coruscant can be a planet-wide city... jokes recycled from the same author's Irregular Webcomic!, where it was eventually lampshaded with a cutaway to a pirate captain:

-Later handwaved a second time by implying that everyone who builds these robots are massive perverts (as if that weren't obvious enough).
+Later Handwaved a second time by implying that everyone who builds these robots are massive perverts (as if that weren't obvious enough).
+Still doesn't explain why such a massive flaw would be included in the design.

 They're back to calling it magic later on in Ben 10: Ultimate Alien; it's starting to feel like they don't know what to call it, either that, or Mana and Magic can be the same thing, and Ken's just a Flat Earth Atheist.